jimktrains/openstates_parser/README.md

 This is a parser and address normalizer for the bulk data from [OpenStates](http://openstates.org/downloads/)

-A large portion of this code is devoted to taking unstructred address strings and turning them into structured data with the help of [TIGER](http://www.census.gov/geo/maps-data/data/tiger.html) and [http://federalgovernmentzipcodes.us/](http://federalgovernmentzipcodes.us/)
+A large portion of this code is devoted to taking unstructred address strings and turning them into structured data with the help of [http://federalgovernmentzipcodes.us/](http://federalgovernmentzipcodes.us/).

+(Eventually I'd like to use [TIGER](http://www.census.gov/geo/maps-data/data/tiger.html) data to help with the parsing and normalization.)

+Please see [free-zipcode-database-parser](https://github.com/jimktrains/free-zipcode-database-parser) for the table required.

 My most current address normalization and the errors encountered can be found at [http://jimkeener.com/state-legislators.tar.bz2](http://jimkeener.com/state-legislators.tar.bz2).